ahmedhany14/Kaggle-Competitions-Notebooks/README.md

 # Kaggle-Competitions-Notebooks
-This repo will contain notebooks for solving ML problems, and each problem will have a simple tutorial for it.
+### This repo will contain notebooks for solving ML problems, and each problem will have a simple tutorial for it.

+## Titanic Problem